tomas-fryza/esp-micropython/manuals/HOWTO_Sphinx.md

       :show-inheritance:
    ```

-   The `automodule` directive tells Sphinx to automatically extract documentation from the `wifi_module` Python file.
+   The `automodule` directive tells Sphinx to automatically extract documentation from the `wifi_module.py` Python file from `modules` folder.
       * `:members:` includs all members (classes, functions, methods, etc.)
       * `:undoc-members:` tells Sphinx to include also members that do not have docstrings
       * `:show-inheritance:` option is used to show the class inheritance hierarchy in the generated documentation